0xJ0EY/IPSEN/readme.md

  - [ ] Cider inbouwen in de belowview

 Known bugs.
+ - [ ] bug rewards -> Build and train only for active player instead of all
+ - [ ] Bug Train -> Andere spelers kunnen ook kopen.
- - [ ] Bug train -> speler is halverwege niet meer aan de beurt.
+ - [x] Bug train -> speler is halverwege niet meer aan de beurt.
  - [x] Bug Build -> on cancel in the build market the villager is tired but not realy used.